On this page

 Our forests play an important role in reducing the effects of climate change.
 One way they do this is by absorbing carbon dioxide.
 In New Zealand, the Emissions Trading Scheme (ETS) is the Government’s main tool for reducing carbon dioxide and other greenhouse gas emissions.

-This programme's research could lead to changes in the ETS to improve the way small and large forests are measured and rewarded.
+This programme could lead to changes in the ETS to improve the way carbon storage in small and large forests is measured and rewarded.
 It could also help us with our emissions reduction targets.
-For example, the research is exploring whether carbon storage resulting from forest management activities can be measured in older forests.
+For example, the programme is exploring whether carbon storage resulting from forest management activities can be measured in older forests.
 This may encourage more effective forest management, leading to more carbon storage in our existing forests.

 How the ETS applies to forestry